 Once a decision has been made to award a joint and/or cooperative IT contract, the lead agency should do the following:

-- Negotiate deeper discounts if actual purchases exceed estimates.
+Negotiate deeper discounts based on projected volume sales or if actual purchases exceed estimates.

-- Provide plenty of time for replacement contracts.
+Provide plenty of time for procuring replacement contracts.